yonojoy/pdf2xml-viewer/README.md

+# pdf2xml-viewer - Hack

+This is a quick hack to use the [pdf2xml-viewer](https://github.com/WZBSocialScienceCenter/pdf2xml-viewer) to display a XML file generated in *pdf2xml* format (via [PdfToHtml](https://github.com/dsidavis/pdftohtml)) rendered in the browser.

+## Howto
+* Install Python 2 and Chrome
+* Checkout the branch `DirectView` of this repository to `C:\GitHubProjects\pdf2xml-viewer`
+* run `_DisplayPdfXmlFile.bat "C:\Data\a_pdf2xml_file_to_display.xml"`

+## Internals
+The original `pdf2xml-viewer` uses `d3.js` to render the text contained in the xml file.
+The code is in `index.html` which is displayed via a web server.
+The web server is provided via python (in `_DisplayPdfXmlFile.bat`).

+## Why
+We use the XML representation of PDF files in our unit tests.
+But sometimes it is necessary to visually compare old and new XML file.

+---

+Original README below:

 # pdf2xml-viewer - A simple viewer and inspection tool for text boxes in PDF documents

 July 2016 / Feb.
 2017, Markus Konrad <markus.konrad@wzb.eu> / <post@mkonrad.net> / [Berlin Social Science Center](https://www.wzb.eu/en)